Our Blogs – Slepian Ellexson, PLLC

 SSDI and SSI: What are the listings?

-Published on August 2nd, 2019 by Web Master
+Published on August 2nd, 2019 by Eric Slepian

 Federal law specifically defines “disability” for purposes of eligibility for Social Security Disability Insurance and Supplemental Security Income, referred to as SSDI and SSI, respectively.
 As we have blogged about before, the Social Security Administration (SSA), uses a five-step process to determine whether a claimant meets the definition.
 Listing of impairments At the third step, SSA […]